 For this suqaar dish I chose Somali pancakes!
 This is the recipe I used for the pancakes.
 It is a buckwheat and cassava flour based crepe that tastes similar to the wheat ones I grew up on.
 These pancakes are also *Mum approved*.

 There are so many gluten free versions of Somali pancakes that you can make.
 If you are gluten free let me just say, you definitely do not NEED wheat to recreate your childhood love of Somali pancakes.
-Or any crepe/pancakes of a matter of a fact.
+Or any crepe/pancakes.

 I have figured this out through trial and error when trying out so many for my dear ‘gluten free snob’ mother.
 She definitely approves of these so I am so happy!